jbensmann/mouseless/README.md

 ## Installation

+The simplest way is to download a binary from [Releases](https://github.com/jbensmann/mouseless/releases).

-There will soon be pre-built binaries, until then you can build it from source (requires that go is installed):
+Or you can build it from source (requires that go is installed):

 ```shell
 go build -ldflags="-s -w" .